Open-Source-Armada/OSA-Night-Gaunt-Mk1/README.md

 //Tactics//

-Starting as an attempt at a new armoured fighter, i changed the goal when plating was not providing the needed protection.
+Starting as an attempt at a new armoured fighter, i changed the goal when plating was not providing the needed protection i wanted.

 The frame was reworked into the largest amount of guns i could keep above 140 ms, without trails.